abhinawtiwari/Indian-Guide-To-Dublin/README.md

 - e-visa: as an Indian, you can get an e-visa to countries like Morocco.
 - Visa: Schengen, US, UK visas need to be applied separately.

-Embassy area: embassies of other countries are very conveniently located around Dublin 4.
+Embassy area: embassies of other countries are very conveniently located around Dublin 2 and 4.

 # Safety
 ## Personal safety
-Places to avoid or be careful at - Tallaght. <br>
+Places to avoid or be careful at - Tallaght, Citywest. <br>
 Bike theft: bike theft is unfortunate but common here.
 So, better to be safe than sorry. <br>
 Teenage laws: criminal laws for under 18 Irish citizens are usually loose.
 This is not a legal advice but I would stay away from them.<br>